-1. Wide-Angle Seated Forward Bend with a Partner (Upavistha Konasana)
+(Upavistha Konasana) Wide-Angle Seated Forward Bend

 2. Reclining Bound Angle Pose (Supta Baddha Konasana)

-This pose opens the hip flexors and allows both the mind and body to relax.
+How it helps firefighters (and the rest of us): Reclining Bound Angle opens the hip flexors and allows both the mind and body to relax.

 How-to: We typically practice Headstand using two stacks of blocks underneath the shoulders to eliminate any compression or pressure on the head and neck.

-This final resting pose is an opportunity to be still, present, and connected with your breath.
+How it helps firefighters (and the rest of us): This final resting pose is an opportunity to be still, present, and connected with your breath.
 Focusing on the moment and observing without reacting is essential for creating mental clarity, relaxation, and ease.

 How-to: Lie on your back with your limbs splayed open and apart, feet falling away from one another and palms resting upward.
 Allow your entire back body to rest against the support of the ground below you.
 Keep your eyes closed if that’s comfortable for you.
 Notice your muscles fully relax.
 The only movement in your body should be the subtle rise and fall of each inhalation and exhalation.
 Observe any changes that have occurred during your practice—whether physical, mental, or energetic—without judgment.